wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Cancel URL option added for Stripe SCA Subscript button.
+- Some settings of general settings has moved to advanced settings.

 = 4.4.3 =
 - The accepted payment method types can now be controlled from your Stripe account settings.
 This will allow you to enable/disable certain payment methods.